joergbuchwald/ogs6py/README.md

 # ogs6py

-ogs6py is a python-API for the opengeosys finite element sofware
+ogs6py is a python-API for the OpenGeoSys finite element sofware

 see example.py for usage